 A toast with code!
 A Hacktoberfest experience from Toronto

 Speaking of summer in Toronto, it's all about patios!
-Patios refer to terrace seating at restaurants and rooftop areas like beer gardens.
-Drinking alcohol outdoors is generally prohibited in Toronto, so I can't wait to enjoy a beer on a patio on a hot day.
+Patios refer to rooftop areas like restaurant terraces or beer gardens.
+In Toronto, drinking alcohol outdoors is generally prohibited, so I can't wait to enjoy a beer on a patio on a hot day.

-Speaking of beer, many people may think of Oktoberfest, the famous beer festival that originated in Germany.
+And speaking of beer, many of you might be thinking of Oktoberfest.
+It's a famous beer festival that originated in Germany.

 But this time I'm going to introduce...